Temple Garden Chambers is a leading common law set based in London and The Hague.

 In addition to its advertised pupillages, Chambers may be willing to consider applications for pupillage from candidates who are fully exempted from the vocational stage of training.
 Such applicants may not be required to complete a full (12 month) period of pupillage, and the usual requirements as to advertising and funding of pupillages may not apply.

 Applications will be considered on their merits, and will be subject to the specific requirements of Chambers at the time.
-Such applicants should contact Chambers in the first instance by email with a covering letter and CV to our Administrator, Gaye Spencer-King (firstname.lastname@example.org).
+Such applicants should contact Chambers in the first instance by email with a covering letter and CV to Administration, email@example.com.
 Chambers usually prefers to consider such applications at the same time as applications received through the Gateway system and using the same application form.

 We undertake a fair and balanced assessment of all prospective pupils at each stage of the recruitment process.
 Members of Chambers carefully assess pupillage application forms, and short-listing decisions are made according to the consensus of the interview panel.
-Our aim is to recruit pupils who we hope will, by July in the pupillage year, meet the standards that are applied in the tenancy selection process (see below).
-It is therefore helpful to demonstrate your potential in these areas as far as possible in your pupillage application.
+Our aim is to recruit pupils who we hope will, by July in the pupillage year, meet the standards that are applied in the tenancy selection process (see the section below for more information on tenancy selection).

 During the pupillage year, pupils will complete two formal written assessments and two advocacy assessments.
 Each of a pupil’s three Pupil Supervisors presents a written report of the pupil’s performance and, following discussion with the pupil, submits representative samples of their work.
 This evidence is considered by the Pupillage Committee, who will make recommendations on the recruitment of tenants to Chambers as a whole.
 The final step in the recruitment process is a vote by Members of Chambers, with a simple majority required in favour.